validitylabs/daa/DevBacklog.md

 External donation can only be accepted when the proposal is created (open and before it becomes concludable nor concluded).
 No need to be votable.

+At the moment, the proposal initiator is not automatically voting "yes".

 The payout function for external funds is freezed or not during the

 ### General Assembly